kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 	- From name: **Klemen Sic**
 	- From email: **klemens@tailspintoys.com**
 	- Email subject: **Free toy giveaway promotion from Tailspin Toys**
-	- Select a URL you want to be your phishing link: select the **Select URL** button and select **https://www.prizegives.com** from the list of fictitious URLs.
+	- Select a URL you want to be your phishing link: select the **Select URL** button, serach and select **https://www.prizegives.com**, from the list of fictitious URLs, and click on **Confirm** button.
 	- Theme: **Personalized Offer**
 	- Industry: **Retail**
 	- Current Event: **Yes**
 	- Select the language for payload : **English**
 	- Email message: Enter the following text that will be displayed in the body of the email message: **Tailspin Toys is offering you a FREE, one-time only giveaway of a toy of your choice as part of our 25th anniversary celebration!
-Please click on the following link to select the toy of your choice: **
+Please click on the following link to select the toy of your choice:**
 	- After entering the prior message, select the **Phishing link** option at the top of the text form (to the right of **Dynamic tag**).
 In the **Name Phishing Url** dialog box that appears, enter **Free25thAnniversaryGift@tailspintoys.com** in the **Name** field and then select **Confirm**.

 	The message should now appear as: